-Consider the interface between two immiscible and incompressible fluids: a denser fluid and a lighter fluid, denoted by subscripts $\left(\cdot\right)_d$ and $\left(\cdot\right)_l$.
-The fluids are confined between two horizontal plates separated by a distance of $2h$ and subject to an oscillatory vertical acceleration
+Consider the interface between two immiscible and incompressible fluids: a denser and lighter fluid, denoted by subscripts $\left(\cdot\right)_d$ and $\left(\cdot\right)_l$.
+The fluids are confined between two infinite horizontal plates separated by a distance of $2h$ and subject to constant gravitational acceleration and an oscillatory vertical acceleration

 where $a$ is the oscillatory amplitude, $\omega$ is the corresponding frequency, and $\varphi_0$ is the initial phase.
 Positive gravity, $g^*=1$, applies when the denser fluid is at the domain bottom, and negative gravity, $g^*=-1$, applies when the denser fluid is on top. \Cref{f:overview} shows the two-fluid interface subjected to a harmonic vibration.
-The time-periodic variation in gravity is suspected to be the driving source of instability, motivating Floquet analysis~\citep{floquet1883equations}.
-We define nondimensionalized quantities, denoted by $(\cdot)^*$, in \cref{dimensionless_quantity} in the End Matter.
-The temporal evolution of the interface displacement, $\zeta^*(t)$, is decomposed into an exponential term, $\rme^{\gamma^* t^*}$, that models the growth or decay and a periodic term, $\sum_{n}\hat{\zeta}_n^*\rme^{\rmi n \omega^* t^*}$, which accounts for the oscillatory fluctuations about it.
+Within each fluid layer $j$, the motion of the fluid is governed by the incompressible Navier--Stokes equations,

-We assume that the interface profile is well-defined and single-valued.
-At each horizontal wavenumber, ${k^*}$, a separation into amplitude growth (or decay) and periodic oscillations yields
+To systematically analyze the interfacial dynamics, we nondimensionalize the governing equations using $h$ as the characteristic length and $g$ as the reference gravitational acceleration.
+Density, $\rho$, viscosity, $\mu$, and surface tension, $\sigma$ are scaled using appropriate reference values.
+The resulting dimensionless variables, denoted by $(\cdot)^*$, are summarized in \cref{dimensionless_quantity}.